-This information is part of the Colgate University catalog, 2023-24.
+This information is part of the Colgate University catalog, 2024-25.

 Faculty

-Professors Julien, Loe
+Professors Julien, Loe, Simonson

-Associate Professors Rajasingham (Director), Simonson
+Associate Professors Rajasingham (Director)

 Assistant Professors Hill, Jordan

 The program is interdisciplinary, integrating knowledge from different disciplines to encourage critical engagement with all forms of experience from feminist perspectives.
 Interdisciplinarity leads students to question existing frameworks, concepts, and methods, enabling them to understand better both the past and the contemporary world while also envisioning a future beyond traditional roles and inequities.
-In other words, Women's Studies classes teach students to unlearn what they have been taught about institutions, people and places, a valuable lifelong skill.
+In other words, WGSS classes teach students to unlearn what they have been taught about institutions, people and places, a valuable lifelong skill.

-Women's Studies courses are anchored in five pillars: praxis, self-reflexivity, intersectionality, gender lens, and context.
+Women's, Gender, and Sexuality courses are anchored in five pillars: praxis, self-reflexivity, intersectionality, gender lens, and context.
 In emphasizing interdisciplinarity, the program helps students acquire the intellectual and praxis-based tools to allow them to critically analyze the societal, cultural, global, and personal issues that shape their lives, and challenge them to look at these issues from multiple perspectives and with a gendered lens, across time and space.

 Program courses are intersectional, meaning we encourage students to reflect on the ways in which knowledge is produced within different, intersecting, and oftentimes unrecognized systems of oppression and to examine categories that are presented as natural and permanent in their cultural and historical context.
 In this way, the program prioritizes self-reflexivity.
 Lastly, the program aims to help students acquire the skills of critical analysis and imagine alternatives that challenge the naturalizing of inequalities, by reading deeply and writing well as the basis of praxis.
 Our senior capstone experience invites majors and minors to move from theory to practice, and translate their values into a final praxis project that can generate dialogue and action in their communities.